mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 ![Final result for packet details pane]({{ "/assets/creating-wireshark-dissectors-1/final.png" | absolute_url }})

 and we are happy for now.
-In the [next part]({% post_url 2017-11-06-creating-a-wireshark-dissector-in-lua-2 %}) I'll take a look at debugging and more advanced parsing methods.
-Right now we only see the number value for the opcodes, but the opcode name would be more interesting.
+In the [next part]({% post_url 2017-11-06-creating-a-wireshark-dissector-in-lua-2 %}) I'll look at debugging and more advanced parsing methods.
+Right now, we only see the numeric values of the opcodes, but the opcode name would be more interesting.

 [lua-5.3-reference-manual]: https://www.lua.org/manual/5.3/
 [mongodb-wire-protocol]: https://docs.mongodb.com/manual/reference/mongodb-wire-protocol/